Eric Puchner

 Eric Puchner is an American novelist and short story writer.

 Life

 His short stories have appeared in Tin House, Chicago Tribune, The Sun, The Missouri Review, and Best New American Voices.
 He was a fellow at Bread Loaf Writers' Conference.
 His story, "Beautiful Monsters", was selected by Tom Perrotta for the 2012 edition of The Best American Short Stories.

 He attended Chadwick School high school.
 He taught at San Francisco State University, Stanford University, and Claremont McKenna College.

+In February, 2025, Puchner's novel Dream State became Oprah Winfrey's 111th Book Club selection.